hirusha-adi/hirusha/docs/projects/geonode_free_proxies_api_wrapper.md

     print(proxy)
 ```

 Ensure that you have an active internet connection while using this wrapper, as it fetches data from an online API.
-A